keppel/weblearn-dqn/readme.md

 - `observation`: [ndarray]. some representation of the state of your environment. required.
 - `reward`: number. this is what the agent will try to maximize. required.
-- `done`: boolean.. is this state the last state of an episode? optional.
+- `done`: boolean. is this state the last state of an episode? optional.

 ### agent.learn()